arturictus/sidekiq_alive/README.md

 # SidekiqAlive

-SidekiqAlive offers a solution to add liveness probe for a Sidekiq instance deployed in Kubernetes.
+SidekiqAlive offers a solution to add liveness probe for Sidekiq instances deployed in Kubernetes.

 __How?__

 A http server is started and on each requests validates that a liveness key is stored in Redis.
 If it is there means is working.

-A Sidekiq job is the responsable to storing this key.
+A Sidekiq job is the responsible for storing this key.
 If Sidekiq stops processing jobs this key gets expired by Redis an consequently the http server will return a 500 error.

+Each sidekiq instance is configured to have a unique queue that ensures that its `SidekiqAlive::Worker` only process jobs for its instance.

 This Job is responsible to requeue itself for the next liveness probe.

 ## Installation